ertay/jekyll-now/_posts/2018-6-13-An-Introduction.md

 ## Until next time...

 This ended up being a bit long, but if you got this far, thank you for your time.
 I hope you enjoyed it.
 I would love to hear your stories or experiences in the comments below or if you prefer a more private conversation you can email me at sightlessfun@outlook.com.

+Stay tuned as we delve deeper into the activities mentioned above in more detail with accessibility reviews and other content.